The UK Government is changing how we vote. From May 2023, you will need to show photo ID when you vote at a polling station.

 Sarah Butikofer, North Norfolk District Council’s Liberal Democrat Group Leader, said: “Whilst we are very aware of the financial implications for the Council, it is essential in a democracy that everyone has the ability to have their voice heard.

 “As guardians of our beautiful countryside we have a duty to ensure we have done everything possible to protect it.”

-In May 2017, the District Council successfully challenged a previous Inspector’s decision to allow the two turbine appeals following a seven day joint Public Inquiry in late 2016.
+In May 2017, the District Council successfully challenged a previous Inspector’s decision to allow the two turbine appeals following a seven-day joint Public Inquiry in late 2016.

 It was expected that the Planning Inspectorate would hold a new joint Public Inquiry to re-consider the appeals.

-The long running case also saw an earlier application for a 86.5m-tall turbine rejected by NNDC in 2012, approved by a Planning Inspector on appeal but that decision was overturned in the High Court in February 2014.
+The long running case also saw an earlier application for an 86.5m-tall turbine rejected by NNDC in 2012, approved by a Planning Inspector on appeal but that decision was overturned in the High Court in February 2014.